zikriramdani/golang3/README.md

-# Aplikasi Sederhana Node Js Post Article
+# Aplikasi Sederhana Golang Post Article

 This project was generated with [`Golang`] version go1.16.6 darwin/amd64.